 There are a few different ways to propagate your plant.

 - Cutting: Cutting is the most popular way for gardeners to propagate their plants.
 Simply cut off a portion of the plant’s leaf, stem, or root, then replant it and watch it grow.
-You can test this method out on Clyde, our Epipremnum aureum.
+You can test this method out on Pothos, our Epipremnum aureum.
 Grow three more and name them Inky, Blinky, and Pinky!

 - Division: Division is a simple, yet less common method of propagation.
 It’s exactly what you’d imagine it is: dividing a plant into two or more parts—each part with its own roots, stem, and leaves.
 To do this, you have to remove the plant from its pop, and then carefully separate the plant at the roots.